ethereum-optimism/design-docs/cannon-state-versioning.md

 ## State Version

 This approach implies that the `StateVersion` must be used to also encode the VM version.
 As such, every change to the STF, no matter how little will require a new version.
-However, `StateVersion` is a uint8 field and it's not terribly unlikely that there are under 256 VM implementations.
+However, `StateVersion` is a uint8 field and it's not terribly unlikely that there are over 256 VM implementations.
 As such, we need a new wider field in the encoded state file to encapsulate the VM version.

 ## Supporting new cannon embeds